 - 14 CFR Part 135 is the only regulatory path for UAS to carry the property of another for compensation beyond visual line of sight (BVLOS).
 The 14 CFR Part 135 Air Carrier and Operator Certification Process requires the development of a dangerous goods training program and manual.
 During this process, the FAA works collaboratively with applicants to ensure they meet all regulatory and safety requirements.
 These requirements are the same as what is expected for traditional, crewed Part 135 on-demand certificate holders.

 - 14 CFR Part 137 applies to drones used in agricultural operations or other special aircraft operations where dangerous goods are dispensed in flight.
 To obtain authorization to operate under this regulation, contact your local Flight Standards District Office (FSDO) to start the certification process.
 They will work with the Office of Hazardous Materials Safety (AXH) as needed.

-Also remember, when you take your drone with you onboard passenger aircraft – whether you use drones for recreation, commercial activities, or as a public aircraft operator, your drone might be a dangerous good!
+When you take your drone with you onboard passenger aircraft – whether you use drones for recreation, commercial activities, or as a public aircraft operator – your drone might be a dangerous good!
 Lithium batteries, fuel cells, and components of certain parachute systems can all be classified as dangerous goods.

 Download a copy of our Drone/UAS Passenger Brochure – Your Drone Might Be a Dangerous Good (PDF).
 Also, see FAA's PackSafe page to make sure you travel safely with your UAS.